How To Do A Perfect Side Kick. You need two different types of Strength.

 Section 8 - Antagonists Conditioning

 Antagonists training is a scientific shortcut to speed, power, awesome kicking form and other modalities.
 These muscle groups can prevent injury due to deceleration capacity.
 They also determine how fast and strong the kick would be by the amount of constrain they place on the antagonists.
-Each DVD demonstrates various Antagonist exercises for their respective kicks.
+Each serie demonstrates various Antagonist exercises for their respective kicks.

 Section 9 - Speed and Timing